Magnetism in Gemstones

 "Verdelite" (5.94ct., Drag, SI 360)

 When a handheld spectroscope is applied to the gems above, we see no definitive absorption spectra that might help us separate the 2 species of green Tourmaline.
 Besides a magnetic wand, a Chelsea filter (and sometimes a UV light) is another definitive tool that can help us identify Chrome Tourmalines, as these gems often show a red or pink reaction.
-Vanadium usually quenches red chromium fluorescence in dark green Chrome Tourmalines.
+However in dark green Chrome Tourmalines, vanadium usually quenches red chromium fluorescence.

 One Chrome Tourmaline with an unusual brownish green or olive green color was also encountered in our study, as pictured below.
 This diamagnetic gem shows pink fluorescence from chromium under longwave UV light.
 Vanadium and chromium are confirmed with a spectrometer and Chelsea filter as the causes of green color.
 The cause of the brownish secondary hue has not been determined, but it is most likely due to trace amounts of iron or titanium.